 Clause 8.
 The Chief Financial Officer shall serve as Treasurer and shall monitor the financial affairs of the Corporation.
 The Chief Financial Officer shall utilize a system of internal controls and shall be responsible for the recording and deposit of all receipts of the Corporation, for the proper disbursements of its cash, and for control over all assets of the Corporation, whether real or personal, tangible or intangible, however acquired.
 The Chief Financial Officer shall provide periodic financial reports as requested by the Executive Committee, Executive Board, or Audit, Finance, and Enterprise Risk Management Committee.
 The Chief Financial Officer shall prepare a report at the end of each calendar year of the expenses and revenues, together with a statement of assets, liabilities, reserves, and funds of the Corporation as at the end of that calendar year, these statements first having been duly audited by independent public accountants approved by the Executive Committee.
-The Chief Financial Officer shall serve as staff advisor to the Audit, Finance, and Enterprise Risk Management Committee and may serve as the chair of any budget subcommittee or task force.
+The Chief Financial Officer shall serve as staff advisor to the Audit, Finance, and Enterprise Risk Management Committee or task force.